golubitsky/blog/_posts/2022-04-19-What-Managers-Are-Expected-To-Do.md

 ---
-title: What managers are expected to do
+title: 'Software: what managers are expected to do; the term "agile"'
 tags: programming software agile
 ---